 The Government can also submit proposals for amendments to the central government budget during a fiscal year.
 These proposals are collected in ‘amending budgets’.
 An amending budget is submitted in the spring, in connection with the Spring Fiscal Policy Bill (spring amending budget), and in the autumn, in connection with the Budget Bill (autumn amending budget).

-In special circumstances, such as the 2015 refugee crisis or the 2020 outbreak of the COVID-19 pandemic, the Government can submit additional proposals for amendments to the budget.
+In special circumstances, such as the 2020 outbreak of the COVID-19 pandemic, the Government can submit additional proposals for amendments to the budget.
 These are usually called ‘additional amending budgets’.